-A wide range of architecture and infrastructure designers are switching from concrete, wood, or metal architecture to fiber-reinforced polymer (FRP) composite for use in their structures.
-This versatile engineered material, valued for its ability to resist corrosion and weather effects and incur very little maintenance costs over time, performs very well in a wide range of applications.
+Many architecture and infrastructure designers are switching from concrete, wood, or metal architecture to fiber-reinforced polymer (FRP) composites in their structures.
+This versatile engineered material resists corrosion and weathering and incurs very little maintenance costs over time.
+FRP excels in a wide range of applications.

-For these reasons and others, builders and managers of everything from bridges to buildings to pipelines are seeking ways to incorporate FRP into new or retrofitting projects.
-All civil engineering projects stand to benefit from the use of FRP, which includes a number of benefits such as:
+For these reasons and more, builders and managers working with bridges to buildings to pipelines chose to incorporate FRP composites into new or retrofit projects.

-In this post, we explore a few of the best reasons to use FRP in your next construction project.
+In this post, we explore some of the best reasons to use FRP in your next construction project.

 Advantages of FRP Composites

-FRP surfaces also resist corrosion, mold, and weather effects better than other materials.
-The strong bonds that make up this polymer ensure that external threats have little chance of permanently affecting it.
-The polymer and its exterior gel coats protect the strong fiber reinforcements from water, salt, chemicals and UV radiation.
-Additionally, FRP can withstand heavy impacts and abrasion, while its flexibility allows it to bend and bounce back before it breaks.
+- High durability.
+FRP surfaces resist mold, weathering, and external threats better than other materials.
+The strong bonds that make up the polymer-based material ensure that external threats have little chance of permanently affecting it.
+The polymer base and its exterior gel coats protect the strong fiber reinforcements from water, salt, chemicals, and UV radiation.
+Additionally, FRP can withstand heavy impacts and abrasion, while its flexible nature allows it to bend and bounce back without breaking.

-Finally, there are a number of FRP manufacturing processes that allow structures to be made using cost-efficient procedures, and ensure that this material remains competitive with traditional materials while offering all these advantages.
-For this reason, FRP is great for retrofitting structures or creating new structures in shapes and sizes not previously attained.
+- Cost effective manufacturing.
+FRP is fabricated with processes that make it competitive with traditional materials while still offering all these advantages.
+For this reason, FRP is a good choice for retrofitting structures or creating new ones in shapes and sizes that were not previously possible.

 FRP's structural properties, durability, and light weight offer designers the flexibility to build free-form, innovative structures.
-For example, construction companies can build lighter bridge decks using FRP composites, and doing so enables them to pursue more daring designs without overburdening the bridge’s support structure.
+For example, construction companies can build lighter bridge decks using FRP composites.
+This enables them to pursue more daring designs without overburdening the bridge’s support structure.

 FRP composites are strong, flexible, durable, and last longer than many other construction materials.
-Switching to FRP will save you money up front and over time, as this material is very easy to work with and resists damage from operations and the environment.
+They save money up front and over time, as this material is very easy to work with and resists damage from operations and the environment.

-Composite Advantage offers a full range of FRP manufacturing and design services.
-If you would like to learn more about how FRP will benefit your next infrastructure project, contact us today or view our interactive infographic, showcasing the wide range of applications for FRP.
-Be sure to request a quote to learn about how we may help you.
+Creative Composites Group offers a full range of FRP manufacturing and design services.
+We also provide planned and 24/7 emergency field service.
+If you would like to learn more about FRP for your next infrastructure project, contact us today!
+Or be sure to request a quote to learn about how we can help you.